xpl/printable-characters/README.md

 string.replace (printableCharacters, '*') // ***\t***\n*** ***'
 ```

-Does not account ANSI codes!
-You will need to take care of them manually, e.g. by simply trimming them before:
+Unfortunately, the `printableCharacters` regexp does not account ANSI escape codes (seems too complex task for a regular expression).
+So you will need to take care of them manually, e.g. by simply trimming them in a separate step before:

 ```javascript
 const { ansiEscapeCodes, printableCharacters } = require ('printable-characters')